yueliu1999/DCRN/README.md

 ### Quick Start

-- step1:  download the dataset from [Awesome Deep Graph Clustering](https://github.com/yueliu1999/Awesome-Deep-Graph-Clustering) and unzip them into **./dataset**
+- step1: using **dblp.zip** or download other datasets from [Awesome Deep Graph Clustering](https://github.com/yueliu1999/Awesome-Deep-Graph-Clustering)
+- step2: unzip the dataset into **./dataset**
 - step2: run **python main.py --name dblp**.
 The name parameter is the name of dataset